harvester/docs/docs/volume/volume-snapshots.md

 Description: Take a snapshot for a volume from the Volume page.
 ---

-After creating a volume, you can create a volume snapshot and use a volume snapshot to restore a new volume.
-Volume snapshots allow you to copy or restore a volume's configuraiton without creating a completely new volume.
+A volume snapshot represents a snapshot of a volume on a storage system.
+After creating a volume, you can create a volume snapshot and restore a volume to the snapshot's state.
+With volume snapshots, you can easily copy or restore a volume's configuration.

 ## Create volume snapshots